FoxAviation/TUM_ISDS/Video/lrz_interview_fallenbeck.md

 # Interview Fallenbeck
 ## Questions
+* What everyday challenges do you face in configuration management?
+* How does configuration manangement look like at the LRZ?
-* Which are the key items to consider, when selecting a configuration management tool?
+* Which are, from your perspective, the key items to consider when selecting a configuration management tool?
-* Every day challenges in configuration management?
-* Configuration management in the future?
-What is currently beeing researched?
+* How will configuration management look like in the near future?
+Whats changes do you expect?